reritom/Flask-Microservice-Tutorial/README.md

 - A python environment handler, because we will create multiple environments.
 I use conda, but you could also using something like venv or poetry.
 - You need to have docker installed (add link), this guide won’t cover that process because the docker documentation is very complete.
 - You’ll need NodeJS and npm
-- Some knowledge of Flask apps, sql orms, NodeJS, VueJS.
+- Some knowledge of Flask apps, sql orms, and docker.
 In a lot of cases I will go through examples assuming some prior knowledge, but in those cases I will link to external resources that cover them in more detail if relevant.

 ### Terminology: